rmrk-team/rmrk-examples/contract-examples/randomPackMinter/README.md

 5. Equipping all children.
 6. Sending the parent to the buyer.

-If you review the deploy scripts, the constants and the generate metadata file, you should be able to add other equippables, here we simply provide a ready to use version with 5 common equippables.
-This is what you need to follow:
+Here we simply provide a ready to use version with a parent and 5 common equippables, but you may add or remove children by adapting the minter contract, deploy scripts, the constants and the generate metadata file.
+This is what you need to follow to deploy as it is.

 1. Install packages with `yarn` or `npm i`
-2. Copmile contracts: `yarn hardhat compile`
+2. Compile contracts: `yarn hardhat compile`
-3. Copy .env.example into .env and set your variables.
+3. Copy `.env.example` into `.env` and set your variables.
 You need `PRIVATE_KEY` and `API_KEY` to verify your contracts.
 You can get API_KEY easily from block scanners, please do.
 4. Add your images under assets.
 For each collection you need:
    1. A collection banner (to later set on Singular, you can omit pinning it.)
    2. A collection thumbnail.